XintongWang4869/LittleLemon/instructions.md

     path('auth/', include('djoser.urls.authtoken'))
     ```

-3. Run server and go to http://127.0.0.1:8000/auth/token/login, use user name and password to generate a token.
+3. Run server and go to http://127.0.0.1:8000/auth/token/login.
+Use user name and password to generate a token.

 #### Restrict a view only for authenticated users

 Modify credentials outside the app:

-1. Add the 'rest_framework.authtoken' app to the list of INSTALLED_APPS in the settings.py file
+1. Add the `rest_framework.authtoken` app to the list of INSTALLED_APPS in the "settings.py" file
-2. In views.py, 'from rest_framework.permissions import IsAuthenticated'.
+2. In views.py, add 'from rest_framework.permissions import IsAuthenticated'.
 Secure a view by adding `permission_classes = [IsAuthenticated]`
-3. In the app's url, 'from rest_framework.authtoken.views import obtain_auth_token', and add a new route p'ath('api-token-auth/', obtain_auth_token)'.
+3. In the app's "urls.py", add `from rest_framework.authtoken.views import obtain_auth_token`, and add a new route `path('api-token-auth/', obtain_auth_token)`.
-4. Use insomnia Post method (or just use curl -x POST) to send username and password to the url 'api-token-auth/'.
+4. Use **Insomnia** Post method (or just use curl -x POST) to send username and password to the url 'api-token-auth/'.
 To get the response from a secured URL, select the Auth tab in Insomnia, choose the Bearer token from the drop down, and enter the token generated in the previous step and then press the send button.

 > To enforce authentication on a Django view:
 > * @permission_classes([IsAuthenticated])
 > * permission_classes = [IsAuthenticated]
-> * In settings.py file, you can set DEFAULT_PERMISSION_CLASSES to apply authentication globally:
+> * In "settings.py" file, you can set DEFAULT_PERMISSION_CLASSES to apply authentication globally:
 ```
 REST_FRAMEWORK = {
     'DEFAULT_AUTHENTICATION_CLASSES': (